Frequently Asked Questions

 A CoS can be up to 12 months but anything over 3 months you will need to apply for a visa even if you are a non-visa national.
 The CoS can be renewed for up to another 12 months for a total of 24 months.
 Anything longer is not considered temporary and will require a different Tier.

-However, you cannot have a gap of more than 14 days between consecutive periods of work even if you are on a multiple entry work permit and can demonstrate you are leaving the UK during that time.
+However, you cannot have a gap of more than 14 days between consecutive periods of work even if you are on a multiple entry CoS and can demonstrate you are leaving the UK during that time.

 That said, we are extremely reluctant to issue CoS for longer than a month (as this will require additional tracking responsibilities) and we absolutely will not issue CoS for more than one month for visa nationals